abpio/abp-commercial-docs/en/studio/running-applications.md

 ![manage-run-profiles](images/solution-runner/manage-run-profiles.png)

 When you click *Add New Profile*, it opens the *Create New Profile* window.
-You can provide an arbitrary profile name, which should only contain letters, numbers, underscores, dashes, and dots in the text.
+You can provide an arbitrary profile name, which should be unique among the profiles.
+Additionally, the name should only contain letters, numbers, underscores, dashes, and dots in the text.
 When you create a new profile, it stores the JSON file at the specified path.
 You can specify the path `abp-solution-path/etc/abp-studio/run-profiles` for microservice projects or `abp-solution-path/etc/run-profiles` for other project types to adhere to the standard format.
 Click *OK* button to save profile.

 ![create-new-profile](images/solution-runner/create-new-profile.png)

-> When a profile is deleted while running some applications, those applications will be stopped.
-If we edit a profile while running some applications, only the applications associated with the edited profile will be stopped.
+> When a profile is edited or deleted while running some applications, those applications will be stopped.
 However, applications running under a different profile will continue to run unaffected.
-Lastly if we add a new profile then all profiles runned applications gonna be stopped.
+Lastly, if we add a new profile, all applications running under existing profiles will be stopped.

 ## Using the Profile